 Is training required to be an intimacy coordinator or intimacy director?

 We believe that intimacy direction and intimacy coordination are specialisms within the movement umbrella.
-They have modules, subjects, protocols, choreographic techniques and equipment of their own.
-Therefore we think it is essential to do specialised training in these subjects.
-There are many training pathways and we recommend you take the time to research which are best for you and how you learn.
+They have modules, protocols, choreographic techniques and equipment of their own.
+Therefore we think it is essential to do specialised training in these roles and get qualified/registered.
+We recommend that such training should also have in-person module/s and not be fully online.

 How do I know if the content of the training is meeting industry standards?